google/WebFundamentals/src/content/en/tools/chrome-devtools/accessibility/reference.md

 ## Audit a page's accessibility {: #audits }

-Use the Audits panel to determine if:
+In general, use the Audits panel to determine if:

 * A page is properly marked up for screen readers.
-* The text elements on the page have sufficient contrast ratios.
+* The text elements on a page have sufficient contrast ratios.
+See also [View the contrast ratio of a text element in the Color Picker](#contrast).

 To audit a page: